EriksenJ/ra_guide/README.md

 ## General

-- Scripts are named according to what they do.
+- Name scripts by what they do.
 	- _Example_: Assume we have written some code that cleans the raw `BEF` register data for use in subsequent analyses.
 The file (sh)could be named `clean_bef.R`.
 - Script outputs must contain the name of the producing script and be informative about the content.
 	- _Example_: Assume the file `descriptives_main_sample.R` outputs two summary tables in LaTeX format.
 One is a balance table with means and differences in means between treatment and control groups, and one contains general summary statistics for the full sample.
 These (sh)could be named `descriptives_main_sample_balance.tex` and `descriptives_main_sample_summary.tex`.